-Evaluate, at least annually, the qualifications, performance and independence 3. of the independent auditors, including an evaluation of the lead audit partner.
-Obtain and review a report by the independent auditors, including those matters to be discussed with the independent auditors required by the applicable requirements and standards adopted by the Public Company Accounting Oversight Board ("PCAOB"), describing (i) the independent auditor's internal quality-control procedures, (ii) any material issues raised by the most recent internal quality-control review or peer review, or by any inquiry or investigation by governmental or professional authorities within the preceding five years with respect to independent audits carried out by the independent auditor, and any steps taken to deal with such issues, (iii) any relationships between the independent auditors and the Company and any other relationships that may adversely affect the independence of the auditors, including written disclosures and communications by the independent auditors required by the applicable requirements of the PCAOB.
-Assure the regular rotation of the lead audit partner of the Company's independent auditors.
+3. Consider, at least annually, the qualifications, performance and independence of the independent auditors.
+Obtain and review a report by the independent auditors, including those matters to be discussed with the independent auditors required by the applicable requirements and standards adopted by the Public Company Accounting Oversight Board ("PCAOB"), , describing (i) the independent auditor's internal quality-control procedures, (ii) any material issues raised by the most recent internal quality-control review or peer review, or by any inquiry or investigation by governmental or professional authorities within the preceding five years with respect to independent audits carried out by the independent auditor, and any steps taken to deal with such issues, (iii) any relationships between the independent auditors and the Company and any other relationships that may adversely affect the independent auditors required by the applicable requirements of the PCAOB..
 This Committee should discuss the independent auditors' report with the independent auditors.

 4. Review and approve in advance all audit and permitted non-audit services to be performed by the independent auditors, approve the overall scope of the audit and establish policies and procedures for the pre-approval of audit and permitted non-audit services to be provided by the independent auditors.
-The Committee may delegate to the Committee Chair the authority, within agreed limits, to pre-approve permitted non-audit services.
-The Committee Chair shall report any decisions to pre-approve such services to the full Committee at its next meeting.
+The Committee may delegate to the Committee Chairman the authority, within agreed limits, to pre-approve permitted non-audit services.
+The Committee Chairman shall report any decisions to pre-approve such services to the full Committee at its next meeting.